FREQUENTLY ASKED QUESTIONS

 Adults:

-We will merge you up one weight class.
+- We will merge up one weight class.

-By registering for our competitions, you agree to be merged in accordance with this policy - no credits or refunds will be given if you decide not to fight after a merge in accordance with this policy.
+By registering for our competitions, athletes agree to be merged in accordance with this policy - no credits or refunds will be given if they decide not to fight after a merge in accordance with this policy.

 Kids: